MaHaoxuantb/UL_HomeWork/README.md

 ---

-This project is following GNU3.0.
+This whole project is following GNU3.0.

 ---